 This gene product belongs to the 14-3-3 family of proteins which mediate signal transduction by binding to phosphoserine-containing proteins.
 This highly conserved protein family is found in both plants and mammals, and this protein is 99% identical to the mouse, rat and sheep orthologs.
 The encoded protein interacts with IRS1 protein, suggesting a role in regulating insulin sensitivity.
 Several transcript variants that differ in the 5' UTR but that encode the same protein have been identified for this gene. [provided by RefSeq, Oct 2008]

 GeneCards Summary for YWHAZ Gene

 YWHAZ (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Zeta) is a Protein Coding gene.
-Diseases associated with YWHAZ include Akinetic Mutism and Insomnia, Fatal Familial.
-Among its related pathways are Cell Cycle Checkpoints and p70S6K Signaling.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
-An important paralog of this gene is YWHAG.
+Among its related pathways are Gene Expression and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
+An important paralog of this gene is YWHAB.

 UniProtKB/Swiss-Prot for YWHAZ Gene

 Adapter protein implicated in the regulation of a large spectrum of both general and specialized signaling pathways.
 Binds to a large number of partners, usually by recognition of a phosphoserine or phosphothreonine motif.
 Binding generally results in the modulation of the activity of the binding partner.